Peter Serafinowicz: Career

 Serafinowicz made his broadcasting debut in 1993 on Radio 1 show The Knowledge, a spoof documentary about the music industry.
 From there he went on to perform in Radio 4 shows Week Ending, Harry Hill's Fruit Corner, Grievous Bodily Radio, The Two Dannys, and A Whole New Ball Game.

 On 1 May 1997, he appeared in The Election Night Armistice as Moz Bingham, the fictional press secretary to the-then shadow Chancellor of the Exchequer Gordon Brown, who verbally abuses the BBC's Nick Robinson in a spoof phone call over the politician's news coverage.
 In 1998, he appeared on TV in Comedy Nation and You Are Here.
 He also had a role in the sitcom How Do You Want Me?, written by Simon Nye.

 In 1999, he had several guest appearances in the Channel 4 sitcom Spaced, playing protagonist Tim Bisley's (Simon Pegg) nemesis, Duane Benzie.
 He made another cameo appearance in the series when it returned in 2001.

+Serafinowicz voiced Darth Maul in Star Wars: Episode I – The Phantom Menace, but was critical of how low his pay was.
+He reprised his voice acting role for Darth Maul in Solo: A Star Wars Story, though his performance went unused.

 In 2001, he took the lead in BBC Two sitcom World of Pub, playing the same character as he had in the show's run on Radio 4.
 He also appeared in The Junkies, an internet sitcom.
-In 2002, he played a scientist in the critically acclaimed Look Around You, a series of 10-minute spoofs of 1970s school science programmes on BBC 2.
+In 2002, he played a scientist in the critically acclaimed Look Around You, a series of 10-minute spoofs of 1970s school science programmes such as ITV's series "Experiment".
 He co-wrote the show with Robert Popper, whom he met on the set of Spaced.
 The show returned in 2005 as a spoof of the BBC TV show Tomorrow's World, with Serafinowicz playing Peter Packard, one of the presenters.

 In 2003, he appeared in another sitcom written by Nye, Hardware, in which he played the affable Kenny.
 He reprised this role in the second series in 2004.
 Also in 2004 he appeared in British romantic zombie comedy Shaun of the Dead, playing Pete, the uptight flatmate of principal characters Shaun and Ed.
 He appeared in boxing film The Calcium Kid.